About Marion Miller

 Writing & Creativity

-• I am a studio artist, painter and mixed media artist.
+• I am a studio artist, painter and mixed media artist with a studio in Glen Iris and soon to be studio/gallery in Boonah.

-• In 2014 I created a yearlong street photography series that took me from the streets of Melbourne to Manhattan, NYC.
+• In 2014 I curated a yearlong street photography series that took me from the streets of Melbourne to Manhattan, NYC.

-• In 2014-16 I was the founder of a creative agency and managed projects including editorials, catwalk & film.
+• In 2014-16 I was the founder of creative production agency, Artist on location and managed projects including editorials, catwalk & film in the fashion industry.

 • I write and record my own meditations and am a featured mindfulness teacher on the Insight Timer app.